yalenuscollege/api-test/README.md

 Your program should be executable in command line / console (PHP, Java, back-end Javascript) or be displayed in HTML (Front-end Javascript)

 If you choose to use a library, please use inline comments to explain what you are using the library for.
+Send our HR representative a link to your code along with any other code samples you wish to share as a part of your application.

+Thank you and good luck!

 ## Example